Eric-Mendes/unexpected-isaves/README.md

 ### Via Docker app
 By only having Make & Docker installed you also can generate your arts using the Docker app on the `app/` folder.
 You don't need any of the required packages installed and not even Python!

 It is really easy to use.
-The app will guide through the steps.
+The app will guide you through the steps.
 The only thing to look out for is the "setup" & how it works:
 1. Your image needs to be inside of the `app/images/` folder;
 2. Your unexpected-isave will appear inside of the `app/saves/` folder.

-You can use the app by going to the project's root folder and type
+You can use the app by going to the project's root folder and typing
 ```bash
 make image_save
 ```